sferlix/frankAllSkyCam/README.md

 sudo apt install python3-pip

-c) Here is the only, single command you need to install the frankAllSkyCam software

-pip3 install frankAllSkyCam

-installation is done.

 if you are going to use your Raspberry as a web server to present your allSky images, after the installation, you need to create the images folder in your web server.
 I also provide you a very basic html page to show the all sky image.